JoseLion/strict-null-check/README.md

 Although, it's important to take into account that:
 * The `package-info.java` files are generated right after the `classes` task, so you might need to compile (or run `./gradlew classes`) whenever you create a new package
 * By default, the `package-info.java` files are created on the project's `build/` folder, under a `generated/` directory.
 However, this can be configured by the plugin's extension
-* The plugin adds Findbug's JSR-305 as a `compileOnly` dependency.
+* The plugin adds FindBug's JSR-305 as a `compileOnly` dependency.
 The version can be configured through the plugin's extension

 ## Requirements
 * The [Java Plugin](https://docs.gradle.org/current/userguide/java_plugin.html) is required to: